What is referencing?

 There are two elements used in referencing:

-- A citation inside the body of the assignment
+- A citation in the text of the assignment (also known as in-text citations)

-- An entry in a reference list or bibliography at the end of the assignment
+- An entry in a reference list at the end of the assignment

 The citation contains only enough information for the reader to find the source in the reference list.
 Usually, this is the name of the source's author and the year the source was published.
 For example: